 The elements of the bread and wine are symbols of the body and blood of Christ that offers healing, wholeness, and new beginnings.
 We hold communion once a month, on the first Sunday of the month.
 Our deacons bring the elements around to all people to partake.
 We then wait for all to be served to partake together.
 So please join us on the first Sunday of the month at 10:00AM for communion.

-If you’d like to get a feel for what a worship service includes, check out past sermons delivered by Reverend Amanda here.
+If you’d like to get a feel for what a worship service includes, check out past sermons delivered by our former pastor, Reverend Amanda, here.